An SA-HELP loan allows you to defer paying your student services and amenities fee (SSAF).

 How to apply

-Before you apply you MUST READ the Australian Government’s SA-HELP information booklet.
+Before you apply for an optional SA-HELP loan, you must read the Australian Government’s SA-HELP information booklet.

 After you apply